If you've heard of waterless cookware, then you've probably heard the following things:

 - Waterless cookware is not as oven safe as stainless cookware with stainless lids and handles; some may not be oven safe at all.

 - There are no skillets in most waterless cookware sets because skillets aren't conducive to waterless cooking.
 You can use the straight-sided sauté pan, but if you want to do any old-fashioned frying, you'll need to augment your waterless set with a skillet of a different brand.
-(An exception is 360 Cookware, which is made in the US and is our best pick for waterless cookware.)
+(An exception is 360 Cookware, which is made in the US and is our pick for best waterless cookware.)

 - In the interest of forming a tight seal, the designs can have a lot of nooks and crannies, especially where the lid meets the pan.
 This makes waterless cookware harder to clean, with lots of areas for gunk to collect that are hard to scrub.